 Vector: tsetse flies

-The Trypanosoma parasites (T.b. gambiense and T.b. rhodesiense) are transmitted between tsetse flies (Glossina), humans, and animals.
+The Trypanosoma parasites (T.b. gambiense and T.b. rhodesiense) are transmitted between tsetse (Glossina), humans, and animals.

 There are many different species and subspecies of tsetse that transmit trypanosomes, each with varying preferences for feeding on humans or animals.
 The Morsitans group tends to be found in savannah environments (e.g. G. morsitans sub-morsitans, G. pallidipes, G. synnertoni, and G. austeni).
 The Palpalis group is typically found in Riverine environments (e.g. G. palpalis palpalis, G. fuscipes fuscipes, G. tachinoides and G. palpalis gambiensis).
 The Fusca group is found in the forest (e.g. G. fusca fusca, G. brevipalpis, G. longipennis, and G. medicorum).
 (Source: Fevre et al. 2006 http://www.sciencedirect.com/science/article/pii/S0065308X05610056)

 Diagnosis and treatment of humans to reduce Trypanosoma reservoir: serological tests can screen human blood for the presence of trypanosomes.
 If infection is confirmed, staging can be performed with a lumbar puncture to determine if trypanosomes are present in the CNS fluid.
-The drugs used for treatment depend on the stage of infection, are toxic, and many must be administered intravenously.
+The drugs used for treatment depend on the stage of infection and must be administered intravenously.

-The costs and benefits of different approaches to controlling HAT have not yet been examined.
+Dynamic modelling analyses of the costs and benefits of different approaches to controlling HAT are limited, however one study which examines these is found at https://doi.org/10.1016/S2214-109X(16)30237-6.
 Relevant health economic questions that can be answered through modelling are included below.